 3) There is a systemic effect in which beta-endorphin is released in the brain (an opiate neuropeptide), providing an overall analgesic effect in the body.
 This is the same opiate that is released during spinal manipulation, and is in the same family as the pain killer, morphine.
 This explains why dry needling is effective at PAIN MANAGEMENT without as many side effects as medication.
 In addition, individuals who have heart disease are now being told to avoid Ibuprofen, and dry needling is an effective alternative to reduce inflammation and pain.

-Myofascial trigger points have been defined as hyperirritable, involuntary muscle contractions that are capable of radiating pain at a remote location, causing dysfunction.
-Researchers at the National Institutes of Health (NIH) studied markers of inflammation related to inflammation and pain including bradykinin, CGRP, substance P, turmour necrosis factor, interleukin-1, serotonin and norepinephrine within a myofascial trigger point (my science geek is coming out).
+Myofascial trigger points are defined as hyperirritable, involuntary muscle contractions that are capable of radiating pain at a remote location, causing dysfunction.
+Researchers at the National Institutes of Health (NIH) studied markers of inflammation related to inflammation and pain including bradykinin, CGRP, substance P, tumor necrosis factor, interleukin-1, serotonin and norepinephrine within a myofascial trigger point.
 Levels of these substances were elevated prior to a dry needling session and restored to more normal levels afterwards.
-(DeKlerk, 2013) This is a key component to reducing inflammation in the entire body and why a therapeutic "buzz" is often felt along with a reduction of inflammation in the nervous system, which is what dictates tension in muscles.
+(DeKlerk, 2013) This is a key component to reducing inflammation in the entire body and why a therapeutic "buzz" is often felt after being dry needled, along with a reduction of inflammation in the nervous system.

-I have been using dry needling in my practice for several years and I have been able to reduce tension in muscles more effectively than any other modality I have used as a seasoned therapist.
-I am a student of Integrative Dry Needling, which addresses imbalances on both sides of the body and not just symptomatic trigger points.
+I have been using dry needling in my practice since 2014 and I have been able to reduce tension in muscles more effectively than any other modality I have used as a seasoned therapist.
+I am a student of Integrative Dry Needling (IDN), which addresses imbalances on both sides of the body, not just symptomatic trigger points.
 What motivated me to learn dry needling was my own chronic pain and frequent headaches and migraines.
-Despite radical changes in my diet, muscle pain continued to rob me of quality time with my family and friends, and I still experienced cyclical migraines that lasted 2 to 3 days just before my menstrual cycle would start.
+Despite radical changes in my diet, muscle pain continued to rob me of quality time with my family and friends, and I still experienced cyclical migraines that lasted 2 to 3 days just before my menstrual cycle.
 My migraines now occur very infrequently and my cyclical headaches have been mostly abated if I receive a dry needling treatment BEFORE my cycle begins and if I am needled into deeper tissues to produce a twitch.
-It is not enough to have dry needling to my neck and shoulders, but to deeper structures in my hips, where I can have a bigger effect on inflammation throughout my body.
-Timing is very important since once the inflammation occurs, I develop muscle tension and a headache.
+Timing is very important to reduce inflammation before it occurs.
+For more information or to find a dry needling provider in your area, visit www.integrativedryneedling.com.

 Here are some testimonials of how dry needling has helped individuals in our clinic: